Who could have guessed?

 And I stumbled upon the jenky website that would change my life.

 That moment would change so many others’ lives, too.
-Because in it, I discovered Carol S. Pearson’s brand archetypes.
+Because in it, I discovered Carol S. Pearson’s work around the archetypes.

 Although the site I found them on looked like it had been created at the dawn of the internet 😂, the content was still jaw-dropping to me.
 As I read about the archetypes, I had to know what mine were.
 But, there was no easy way to determine this.
 I had to spend HOURS reading about all the ‘types, their motivations, their values, their characteristics and influences… (Okay… I admit it.
 It was my pleasure.
 ‘Cause, you know… Nerd here.)